 Font and Colors

-Inside the shield, exactly in the center, is the inscription “LUFC.”
-The letters are arranged from top to bottom inside a vertical rectangle.
-An elegant handwritten font is used to make the abbreviation look more effective.
-The main colors of the emblem have never changed: the palette, like many years ago, includes yellow and light blue with the addition of white.
+Centered inside the shield is the inscription “LUFC.”
+The letters are arranged vertically, top to bottom, within a rectangle.
+An elegant handwritten font makes the abbreviation look more striking.
+The primary colors of the emblem have never changed: the palette, as it was many years ago, includes yellow and light blue, with the addition of white.